torqueforge/rentpath-2015-april/tj_notes.md

 Now, delete the conditional so that we are using the code.
 Remember that if we're wrong, we can get back to green with a single change.
 That's the key here.

+Use our new phrase code for case 3 by removing case 3.

+Run tests, of course.

+- What about that space at the end of 'the rat...' and 'the malt...'?
+Is that space part of the phrase or part of the cumulative algorithm?
+(The algorithm.)
+  How can we change the code so that we make the space part of the cumulative algorithm and also save ourselves the hassle of having to add a space to every part of the phrase that ends up here?
+(Add the space to join.)

+Let's do that, but remember our refactoring rules: add the line of code above so that it's parsed and executed, but not yet used.
+When we're ready, remove the code we no longer want.